The Clear Edge

 Build 1: Delivery Process Documentation

-Why: You’re about to hire the first team member.
-Without a documented process, they’ll ask 40 questions daily and slow you down.
+Why: You’re about to hire your first team member, and without a documented process they’ll ask 40 questions a day and slow you down.

 What: 3–5 page docs for each core deliverable showing: